fzakaria/fzakaria.com/_posts/2024-08-29-bazel-overlay-pattern.md

 > I have created the project [bazel-overlay-example](https://github.com/fzakaria/bazel-overlay-example) that you can checkout on GitHub for reference.

-Let's run throgh a very minimal example to understand how this work.
+Let's run through a very minimal example to understand how this work.
 We have a C project, "hello_world", with a single file.

 ```